Our response to COVID-19

 Met Council public meetings

 The Metropolitan Council will continue to hold meetings to conduct essential business.
-In accordance with Gov. Tim Walz’s stay-at-home order, Council facilities are closed to the public and official business meetings will be conducted remotely, under Minnesota Statutes, section 13D.021.
+In response to the COVID-19 pandemic, Council facilities are closed to the public and official business meetings will be conducted remotely, under Minnesota Statutes, section 13D.021.
 Where possible, meetings will be streamed live and recorded.
 Alternatives will also be offered, when necessary.
 We encourage you to follow the action remotely.